For UK Government

 Cybersecurity

-Current AI coding tools have a category of vulnerability where prompts can be crafted to make models emit hidden malicious code that passes ordinary review and reaches production.
-The Dark Factory's safety layer is built in SPARK-Ada under SPARK_Mode — the same language and toolchain used to certify aircraft software — and catches this class of attack at the language-and-compile level.
+Current AI coding tools have a category of vulnerability — prompt injection emitting hidden malicious code that passes ordinary review and reaches production.
+The factory's safety layer is built in SPARK-Ada under SPARK_Mode => On; proof obligations and contract checks catch this class of attack at the type-and-compile level before any output reaches the admission gate.

-Beyond AI specifically: formally-verified SPARK-Ada eliminates whole classes of memory-safety bug by construction — the classes that account for roughly 70% of CVEs in mainstream software.
-When a Log4Shell-class vulnerability lands in a US-vendor decision-logic system, the factory enables rapid sovereign rewrite of the affected component in chapter-time, rather than weeks-to-months of waiting for a vendor patch.
-Aligns directly with NCSC's published guidance recommending memory-safe languages.
+Beyond AI specifically: formally-verified SPARK-Ada eliminates whole classes of memory-safety obligation by construction — buffer overflows, integer overflows, use-after-free, data-race obligations, aliasing violations — the classes that account for roughly 70% of CVEs in mainstream software.
+When a Log4Shell-class vulnerability lands in a decision-logic system, the factory enables rapid rewrite of the affected component in chapter-time rather than weeks of vendor-patch wait.
+Aligns with NCSC's published memory-safe-language guidance.

 Factory output

-Each chapter is built end-to-end through the Dark Factory's automated pipeline: prose specification → SPARK-Ada code under SPARK_Mode → compile-gated → publicly hosted.
-Typical wall-clock production time: about 30–45 minutes per chapter from spec to live URL.
+Each chapter built end-to-end through the factory pipeline: prose spec → SPARK-Ada under SPARK_Mode => Ongnatmake-clean → gnatprove-discharged → publicly hosted.
+Wall-clock production: 30–45 minutes per chapter from spec to live URL.

 Important boundary

-The Dark Factory produces the memory-safe substrate of high-assurance software — SPARK-Ada code carrying the SPARK_Mode aspect, run through the same toolchain (gnatmake, gnatprove) the industry uses.
-Across our current portfolio, the factory ships output with 92.5% of proof obligations machine-discharged out of the box; the residual 7.5% (loop invariants, overflow bounds) and final certification to DO-178C, Def Stan 00-055, IEC 61508, or equivalent regimes are customer-side procurement steps conducted in the conventional way with an independent assessor.
-What we offer is a head-start on the substrate at a fraction of the conventional commercial commissioning cost — not a pre-certified deliverable.
+The factory delivers the memory-safe SPARK-Ada substrate of high-assurance software — output declares SPARK_Mode => On, compiles clean under gnatmake, and is processed by gnatprove with CVC5 and Alt-Ergo.
+Across the current 29-source corpus the factory ships output with 95.7% of proof obligations machine-discharged out of the box; the residual 4.3% (loop invariants, overflow bounds, complex quantified obligations) and final certification to DO-178C, Def Stan 00-055, IEC 61508, EN 50128, or equivalent regimes against an independent assessor remain customer-side procurement steps.
+The factory offers a substantial head-start on the substrate — not a pre-certified deliverable.

 Licence model

 The factory itself — the automated production pipeline that turns prose specs into formally-verified SPARK-Ada — is The Dark Factory Ltd's commercial capability.
-Engagement is per chapter, not per user or per subscription.

 Deployment model